-When I first sat down to write this blog post on my first year as a health writer, I had two thoughts; firstly, I couldn’t believe how fast time had flown and that I had been working for a year as a health writer, and secondly, what could I possibly write about?
+When I first sat down to write this blog post on my first year as a health writer, I had two thoughts.
+Firstly, I couldn’t believe how fast time had flown and that I had been working for a year as a health writer.
+Secondly, what could I possibly write about?

-As I thought back to the first day I knew I wanted to take the plunge and start working as a freelance health writer.
-I made the decision to give me an opportunity be at home with my two young sons before they started school, I realised there were many lessons, mistakes and rewards I had encountered in one year that could be helpful for other health writers who want to earn six figures.
+I thought back to the first day I knew I wanted to take the plunge and start working as a freelance health writer.
+I made the decision to give me an opportunity to be at home with my two young sons before they started school.
+I realised there were many lessons, mistakes and rewards I had encountered in one year that could be helpful for other health writers who want to earn six figures.

 I didn’t work as a health writer prior to having children.
-I had worked in the medical industry for nearly ten years, with the latter years working as a content editor for a medical education program for doctors and had considered medical writing a possible career move.
+I had worked in the medical writing industry for nearly ten years, with the latter years working as a content editor for a medical education program for doctors and had considered medical writing a possible career move.
 However I remained uncertain if I needed a PhD or agency experience.

 Luckily for me, the Australasian Medical Writers’ Association (AMWA) had a mentoring program for new writers who sought a career advice.
 I was linked up with a lovely and highly experienced medical writer in Singapore, who gave me every confidence in my skills and ability to forge ahead and set up a freelance writing business.